Google Analytics tags

 aftermarket amp.

-the passenger seat from left to right and can be placed so the amp's body extends reward into the back seat footwell.
+n the passenger seat from left to right and can be placed so the amp's body extends rearward into the back seat footwell.
 It can then be hidden under the carpet pad.
-The only limitation in amplifier size is the available space under the passenger seat extending rearward unless one wants to go to the complexity of relocating the power amp to the frunk.
+The only limitation in amplifier size is the available space under the passenger seat extending rearward, unless one wants to go to the complexity of relocating the power amp to the frunk.

-In my case, I cut off the original speaker frame's wiring harness sockets making them into wiring harness adapters avoiding cutting and soldering new terminations to the original speaker wiring harness in the doors.
+In my case, I cut off the original speaker frame's wiring harness sockets, making them into wiring harness adapters, avoiding cutting and soldering new terminations to the original speaker wiring harness in the doors.
 Similar to this, pre-made adapters are also available from Crutchfield and others.
-This page offers audio wiring detail for the 993.
+This page offers audio wiring details for the 993.

 Car Seat removal – See: how to remove front seats without drama